Sleep & the Breastfed Baby, Part 1

 Not only is it normal for a breastfed baby to night nurse, but it is also beneficial.

 It varies for every mother/baby pair, but after two months postpartum 8 feedings per 24 hour day with one 5 hour stretch seems to be a common tipping point before the signals to decrease supply are triggered.
 Interestingly, 5 hours is also the medical definition of sleeping through the night.
-If the 5 hour stretch is regularly exceeded, most women will experience a gradual decline in milk supply and struggle to achieve their personal breastfeeding goals.
+5 hours will get you from about 9pm to 2am.
+Interestingly, there is a surge of prolactin that mothers experience around 2am that results in a surge of milk production.
+Because of this, breastfeeds that occur around 1-3am are usually the biggest feed of the whole day and therefore go a long way to support infant growth and sustain milk supply.
+However if the 5 hour stretch is regularly exceeded, most women will experience a gradual decline in milk supply and struggle to achieve their personal breastfeeding goals.
 It may not always be immediately apparent, but after weeks or months of baby "sleeping through the night," mother may start to notice her supply and baby's weight percentiles have dropped to a concerning level.
-In fact, the so-called 4 month sleep regression is often a result of low milk supply after a period of baby sleeping through the night.
+In fact, the so-called 4 month "sleep regression" is often a result of low milk supply and a caloric deficit after a period of baby sleeping through the night.

 When does the 5 hour guideline no longer apply?

-We recommend mothers continue to night nurse until around 9 months of age.
-At that point, baby is established on solids and a gradual decline in milk supply becomes part of the normal weaning process.
-The notable exception before 9 months, is a mother with an unusually large breast storage capacity (see picture) who may be able to maintain a full supply even with a baby sleeping long stretches.
+We recommend mothers continue to get in at least one night feed between 1-3am until their baby is established on solid foods (often around 8 months).
+At that point, baby is eating three solid food meals a day and a gradual decline in milk supply becomes part of the normal weaning process.
+The notable exception before 9 months, is a mother with an unusually large breast storage capacity (see infographic) who may be able to maintain a full supply even with a baby sleeping long stretches.

 Thankfully, there ARE solutions to help you maximize supply AND sleep: